LucasDelfino92/morrowindsharp/mw#.md

 - Fixed mod order and plugin order, as they had mods/plugins listed from mods which had already been removed from the guide.
 - **Gameplay**: Added a few more mods from the **Overhauls** section here.
 - **Overhauls**: Moved a few more optional mods into the main section.
 This should make the difference between the main and optoinal mods much clearer than before.
+- 🆕 [**Scummy Scum**](https://www.nexusmods.com/morrowind/mods/45802): Replaces Bitter Coast Redux's scum texture.
+- 🚫 [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632): It somewhat cheapens inns and Ashfall.
+- 🚫 [**Better Character Classes**](https://www.nexusmods.com/morrowind/mods/47078): Its changes affect not only the player, but also NPCs designed with the classes' vanilla attributes and skills in mind.
 - 🚫 [**Realistic Sun Damage**](https://www.nexusmods.com/morrowind/mods/47540): Vampire players are a minority, and I doubt this is the mod they are looking for.
 - 🚫 [**New Horizons**](https://mw.modhistory.com/download-26-14824): Distant horizon clouding is pretty much not noticable when using lighting shaders.
 - 🚫 [**Glowing Atronachs**](https://www.nexusmods.com/morrowind/mods/46473): Would bug out, causing Atronachs to stop emitting light.